sonicrace/AppPackage/README.md

 # License

-AppPackage | Database of Python Apps
+AppPackage | Package of Python Apps
 Copyright (C) 2017  Tristan Shawn Den Ouden

 This program is free software: you can redistribute it and/or modify